ubinux/dnf/README.md

 # 2. Overview
 ***
-Since existing dnf can not be used on host(e.g. a x86 PC with Linux), we developed dnf-host.
+Since existing dnf can not be used on cross environment(e.g. a x86 PC with Linux), we developed dnf tui.
 The following functions have been developed.
-  1. Add new command dnf-host to make dnf to work on host
+  1. Add new command dnf tui --init to make dnf to work on host
   2. Dnf TUI functions
   3. Manage SPDX files
   4. Manage SRPM files